openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ## Conclusion

-After testing, we got the minimum resource limit that pool-coordinator needed: CPU 310m、memory 450MB.
+After testing, we got the minimum resource limit that Yurt-Coordinator needed: CPU 310m、memory 450MB.

-And we see that deleting resource in etcd will not let the resource used of pool-coordinator goes down.
+And we see that deleting resource in etcd will not let the resource used of Yurt-Coordinator goes down.

 It is caused by the storage mechanism of etcd, which will add tombstone revision instead of deleting resource immediately.

 When patching resource frequently, the memory used of etcd go up.
 If we set the memory limit of etcd, it will cause etcd container OOM.

-Finally, we got that CPU is not the limit resource of pool-coordinator.
+Finally, we got that CPU is not the limit resource of Yurt-Coordinator.
 And the memory used of etcd container should be limited to an acceptable level to protect other pod in edge node pool

 So, in an edge node pool, when node number less than 500 and pod number less then 1000, we recommend the resource configuration below: